 see our Trend Following books and movies page.

-Use our products to understand the principles behind Trend Following.
+Use our spreadsheets to understand the principles behind Trend Following.

-purchase a system with coaching, or find a Trend Following firm.
+purchase a system with coaching, or even find a Trend Following firm.

 The spreadsheets are based on individual stocks, forex pairs, and currency contracts so they do not show the profitability of a full portfolio.